-Sen. John McCollister
+Sen, John McCollister

-- LB825, introduced by Hilkemann, which adds Spinal Muscular Atrophy to the list of 32 required screenings for all infants born in Nebraska; and - LB834, introduced by La Vista Sen. John Arch, which allows architecture candidates to begin taking their professional licensure exam as they are completing their education and experience requirements, and allows engineers to take one of their two exams prior to completing four years ams prior to completing four years of post-accredited degree experience.
+- LB825, introduced by Hilkemann, which adds Spinal Muscular Atrophy to the list of 32 required screenings for all infants born in Nebraska; and - LB834, introduced by La Vista Sen. John Arch, which allows architecture candidates to begin taking their professional licensure exam as they are completing their education and experience requirements, and allows engineers to take one of their two exams prior to completing four years of post-accredited degree experience.